Unification Church: Moon's death and divisions within the Unification Church

 On August 15, 2012, Moon was reported to be gravely ill and was put on a respirator at the intensive care unit of St. Mary's Hospital at The Catholic University of Korea in Seoul.
 He was admitted on August 14, 2012, after suffering from pneumonia earlier in the month.
 He died there on September 3.

-Soon after Moon's death the Global Peace Foundation, which had been founded in 2009 by Moon and Han's son Hyun Jin Moon and church leader Chung Hwan Kwak, distanced itself from the FFWPU, which is led by Han.
+Soon after Moon's death, the Global Peace Foundation, which had been founded in 2009 by Moon and Han's son Hyun Jin Moon and church leader Chung Hwan Kwak, distanced itself from the FFWPU, which is led by Han.
 In 2017 they also founded the Family Peace Association.

-In 2014 Moon and Han's younger sons Hyung Jin Moon and Kook-jin Moon founded the Rod of Iron Ministries (also known as the World Peace and Unification Sanctuary Church).
+In 2014, Moon and Han's younger sons Hyung Jin Moon and Kook-jin Moon founded the Rod of Iron Ministries (also known as the World Peace and Unification Sanctuary Church).
 It has been controversial for its advocacy of private ownership of firearms and for its support of the January 6 United States Capitol protest.
-The Unification Church has been struggling with severe financial difficulties following the death of Sun Myung Moon.

-On September 23, 2025, church leader Han Hak-ja, Moon's widow, was arrested on charges on bribery charges which involved the payment of two Chanel bags and a diamond necklace, together worth 80 million won ($57,900; £42,500) to former South Korean first lady Kim Keon Hee.
+The Unification Church has struggled with severe financial difficulties following the death of Sun Myung Moon.
+On September 23, 2025, church leader Han Hak-ja, Moon's widow, was arrested on bribery charges which involved the payment of two Chanel bags and a diamond necklace, together worth 80 million won ($57,900; £42,500), to former South Korean first lady Kim Keon Hee.
+Han was convicted and sentenced to two years' imprisonment in 2026.